Do Weighted Blankets Help Deal With Stress And Anxiety?

 They offer a sense of comfort and security, thanks to the filling that makes them extra heavy.
 To help you decide why you should give them a try, here’s what happens to your body when you use them:

 If you have trouble sleeping, you have all the more reason to try weighed blankets.
 They trigger the release of melatonin, a hormone that regulates the sleep cycle and promotes restful sleep.

 Gravity blankets can also create a feeling of being swaddled, which further eases the mind and body.
 All of these weighted blanket benefits promote a good night’s rest that you need and deserve.

 The gentle yet firm pressure that weight blankets offer mimics the feeling of a warm embrace.
 This then allows the body to release oxytocin, a hormone that slows down the heart rate and reduces blood pressure.
 It encourages relaxation, which helps you sleep faster and more restfully.

 Image by Ketut Subiyanto from Pexels

-These blankets trigger the release of serotonin, also known as the happy chemical.
+Weighted blankets trigger the release of serotonin, also known as the happy chemical.
 It nurtures healthy sleeping patterns as it regulates sleep-wake cycles.
-Also, increased serotonin levels boost the mood and reduce stress.
+Also, increased serotonin levels can boost your mood and reduce stress.

 Sleep is all about comfort, and these therapeutic blankets help you feel as cozy as possible.
-They help ground the body during sleep and reduce cortisol, a stress hormone that gets released from the adrenal glands in your body.
+They help decrease cortisol, a stress hormone that gets released from the adrenal glands in your body.